 Findings: Effects of Cannabis on Neurological Disorders

 Research has shown that cannabis possesses neuroprotective effects, which in turn support the health of the brain, spinal cord and nerves, and help in preventing and limiting the progression of various neurological disorders.
-The major cannabinoids found in cannabis, including cannabidiol (CBD) and tetrahydrocannabinol (THC), have both shown they can help protect neurons, modulate the inflammatory response and encourage neuroregeneration (Lafuente, et al., 2011) (Kubajewska & Constantinescu, 2010) (Croxford, et al., 2008).
+The major cannabinoids found in cannabis have shown they can help protect neurons, modulate the inflammatory response and encourage neuroregeneration (Kubajewska & Constantinescu, 2010) (Croxford, et al., 2008).

 The cannabinoids in cannabis have shown they are capable of delaying the onset of ALS, prolonging neuron survival and slowing the progression of the disease (Bilsland, et al., 2006) (Carter, Abood, Aggarwal & Weiss, 2010) (Raman, et al., 2004).
-CBD specifically has been found to significantly slow the onset of ALS (Weydt, et al., 2005).
 Cannabis can also help with managing the pain, appetite loss, depression, sleeping problems, spasticity and drooling associated with ALS (Amtmann, et al., 2004) (Carter, Abood, Aggarwal & Weiss, 2010).

-Through their activation of the CB1 and CB2, cannabinoids effectively inhibits the pain response caused by migraines (Akerman, Holland, Lasalandra & Goardsby, 2013) (Baron, 2015) (Greco, et al., 2014).
+Through their activation of the CB1 and CB2, cannabinoids effectively inhibits the pain response caused by migraines (Akerman, Holland, Lasalandra & Goardsby, 2013).

 Cannabis’ cannabinoids slow the neurodegenerative process of multiple sclerosis by helping to regulate the body’s immune system, modulating its inflammatory response and encouraging neuroregeneration (Kubajewska & Constantinescu, 2010) (Croxford, et al., 2008).
 One study showed that cannabinoids reduced the damage to myelin caused from inflammation, thereby offering neuroprotection (Pryce, et al., 2003).
 Another found that cannabinoids reduced neurological disability, improved motor coordination and limited the progression of the MS in animals with a model of multiple sclerosis (de Lago, et al., 2012).

 Studies show that cannabis’ neuroprotective effects can slow the progression of Parkinson’s.
 Its cannabinoids suppress excitotoxicity, glial activation and oxidative injury that lead to neuron degeneration.
-They improve the mitochondria function and the clearance of cellular debris, which also supports neuron health (More & Choi, 2015) (Garcia-Arencibia, Garcia & Fernandez-Ruiz, 2009) (Lastres-Becker & Fernandez-Ruiz, 2006).
-CBD has also shown to support the health of neural cells mitochondria (da Silva, et al., 2014) (Zuardi, 2008).
+They improve the mitochondria function and the clearance of cellular debris, which also supports neuron health (Garcia-Arencibia, Garcia & Fernandez-Ruiz, 2009) (Lastres-Becker & Fernandez-Ruiz, 2006).

-Cannabis effectively reduces neuropathic pain (Jensen, Chen, Furnish & Wallace, 2015) (Baron, 2015) (McDonough, McKenna, McCreary & Downer, 2014).
-Cannabis-based medicines have even shown they can reduce chronic neuropathic pain that had previously proven refractory to other treatments (Boychuk, Goddard, Mauro & Orellana, 2015).
+Cannabis effectively reduces neuropathic pain (McDonough, McKenna, McCreary & Downer, 2014).
+Low doses of cannabis have even shown they can reduce chronic neuropathic pain that had previously proven refractory to other treatments (Wilsey, et al., 2013).

 Cannabis’ cannabinoids limit neurological damage caused by a spinal cord injury if administered shortly after the traumatic event.
 The cannabinoids reduce the proinflammatory cytokines and delay the atrophy and degeneration of neurons and thereby protect the white matter and myelin sheath surrounding the cord and nerves (Arevalo-Martin, Garcia-Ovejero & Molina-Holgado, 2010) (Latini, et al., 2014) (Arevalo-Martin, Garcia-Ovejero & Molina-Holgado, 2010) (Arevalo-Martin, et al., 2012).
-An animal trial have found the administration of cannabinoids shortly after a spinal cord injury caused an improvement in locomotor functional recovery (Kwiatkoski, Guimaraes & Del-Bel, 2012).
 In addition, cannabis has found to be among the most effective pain relief treatments for people with spinal cord injuries (Wilsey, et al., 2013) (Heutink, Post, Wollaars & van Asbeck, 2011).

-Cannabis effectively suppresses tics and improves behavioral problems associated with Tourette syndrome (Muller-Vahl, 2013) (Muller-Vahl, et al., 2002).
+Cannabis effectively suppresses tics and improves behavioral problems associated with Tourette syndrome (Muller-Vahl, et al., 2002).

-CBD has shown it has anti-tumor properties, with one study showing it significantly inhibited the growth of cancer cells (Massi, et al., 2004).
+Cannabinoids have shown they have anti-tumor properties, with one study showing it significantly inhibited the growth of cancer cells (Blazquez, et al., 2003).

 States That Have Approved Medical Marijuana for Neurological Disorders

-No states include “neurological disorders” on their list of approved conditions for medical marijuana, although Pennsylvania and West Virginia allow medicinal cannabis for “damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity.”
+New Mexico includes three degenerative neurological disorders on its list of approved conditions for medical marijuana.
+Additionally, Pennsylvania and West Virginia allow medicinal cannabis for “damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity.”
 Additionally, many other states allow medical marijuana for the treatment of specific neurological disorders.